ShowShark Client Features

 - Password-based authentication with device name and persistent device identifier

-- Fast-fail on initial connection when host is unreachable (5-second timeout instead of 30)
+- Fast-fail on initial connection when host is unreachable (5-second timeout)

 - Connection states: disconnected, connecting, connected, waiting, failed, cancelled, reconnecting